YanivAB/PINN-Incompressible-N-S-equations-cavity/README.md

 # PINNs for 2D Steady Cavity Flow Simulation

-This project utilizes Physics-Informed Neural Networks (PINNs) to simulate steady-state fluid flow within a rectangular cavity.
+This project utilizes Physics-Informed Neural Networks/ (PINNs) to simulate steady-state fluid flow within a rectangular cavity.
 It tackles two scenarios:

-Empty Cavity: This simulates the standard cavity flow problem without any obstacles.
-Cavity with Cylinder: This scenario introduces a cylinder placed in the center of the cavity, allowing you to study the flow behavior around the object.
+Empty Cavity: This simulates the standard cavity flow problem without any obstacles. / Cavity with Cylinder: This scenario introduces a cylinder placed in the center of the cavity, allowing you to study the flow behavior around the object.
 # Features